cryptic-game/cryptic/conventions.md

 Add any exceptions with `# noinspection PyPep8Naming` and a comment. <!-- check and change if required -->If classes are saved as variable, e.g. `self.Session: sessionmaker = sessionmaker(...)`.

-We recommend WebStorm (free for pupils and students) or Visual Studio Code as development environment.
+We recommend [WebStorm ](https://www.jetbrains.com/webstorm/) (free for pupils/students) or [Visual Studio Code](https://code.visualstudio.com/) as development environment.
 Additionally, use [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) and [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).
 For Webstorm, use [Karma](https://plugins.jetbrains.com/plugin/7287-karma).